Itera/docker-intro-workshop/03_database/README.md

 - **Try running the db-script container again**

-Remember that you need to either use a link or network to reach the container.
+:information_source: Remember that you need to either use a link or network to reach the container.

 - **Look at the files in the `Mountpoint` path on your machine**

-Are there any new files there?
+:question: Are there any new files there?

 - **Try to stop and remove the `my-postgres` container and create a new one (with the same mounted volume), then run the `db-script` container again**

 :question: Question 3.5: Did we still have the values from our previous run?
 Why/why not?